Higher solutions of Hitchin's self-duality equations: Higher solutions of the self-duality equations

 To complete the proof it remains to show the existence of the polynomials $P$ and $Q$ in \eqref{PolyPQ}.
-This is done pointwise in $y\in U$ in the following Lemma, and the necessary $\mathcal C^k$ version follows easily from the proof of the following Lemma. \end{proof}
+This is done pointwise in $y\in U$ in the following Lemma \ref{detcancelation}.
+The $\mathcal C^k$ dependency in $y$ follows from the fact that the determinants of $F_+$ and $F_-$ have only simple zeros on $U$. \end{proof}

-\begin{lemma} Let $h\colon\C\to\mathfrak{gl}(2,\C)$ be a holomorphic map such that $\det(h)\neq 0$ is a polynomial of order $\leq 2d.$ Then there is a polynomial
+\begin{lemma} Let $F\colon\C\to\mathfrak{gl}(2,\C)$ be a holomorphic map such that $\det(F)\neq 0$ is a polynomial of order $\leq d.$ Then there is a polynomial